b-r-hamilton/meander/README.md

 ## Notebooks
 Jupyter notebooks are scripts with formatted text and figures included.
 - example_notebook.ipynb : A notebook showing how to generate and perform basic analytics and visualizations on the MS_segments_averaged.xlsx file.
+- Analysis on River Segments.ipynb : A notebook relating hand-measured meander wavelengths (by Char/Brynn) and discharges calculated from GLOFAS
+- fix_nn.ipynb : A notebook comparing simple, old nearest-neighbors method with new, grid-search nearest neighbors method

 ## Dependencies
 - numpy